PokemonAutomation/ComputerControl/Wiki/Programs/PokemonBDSP/MoneyFarmerRoute210.md

 ### VS Seeker Shortcut:

-This is the Dpad button that is used to quickly trigger the fishing rod.
+This is the Dpad button that is used to quickly trigger the VS Seeker.

 ### Lead Pokémon Move 1/2/3/4 PP + 2nd Pokémon Move 1/2/3/4 PP